-Therefore, in this course, all lecture videos are accompanied by written transcripts; all PDFs are screen-readable (and voice-able with text-to-speech software, as well as searchable and highlightable).
-There are no timed tests, no in-person lectures or inperson labs, and no in-person attendance requirements.
+Therefore, in this course, all lecture videos are accompanied by written transcripts and captions; all PDFs are screen-readable (and voice-able with text-to-speech software, as well as searchable and highlightable).
+There are no timed tests, no in-person or synchronous lectures or labs, and no in-person attendance requirements.